Charles Henry Ambler: Later life

 Ambler was the president of the Mississippi Valley Historical Association in 1942–43 and received numerous other recognitions of this sort.
-As a state legislator he was a representative of Monongalia County from 1951 until 1955.
+As a member of the West Virginia House of Delegates, he represented Monongalia County from 1951 until 1955.
 Ambler was a leading authority on the history of education in pre-statehood West Virginia in the 19th century, and noted that the failures in the free school system of the 1840s was due to the inefficiency of the state legislature and its failure to enact special laws.

 Ambler's 1958 work, entitled, West Virginia, the Mountain State, (1958), is a rewriting and further elaboration of his earlier work, A History of West Virginia, (1933).
 Here he discusses the prominent geological divisions, i.e.the vast mountain ranges that divided the original region of Virginia, and how they led to the social divisions and sectionalism that, after years of political and Constitutional debate, led to the creation and establishment of the State of West Virginia.